 Some oozing of blood may occur and will appear to be greatly exaggerated when it dissolves in saliva.
 Determine the side of oozing and place pressure on this area.
 If you cannot locate the origin of the bleeding, rinse your mouth gently with iced water and apply a wet tea bag to the general area.

 Please call the office at (215) 513-9533 so that we may render further treatment if any of the following occurs:

 Prolonged or severe pain

 Considerably elevated or persistent temperature.

-If medication has been prescribed, please take exactly as directed.
+If medication has been prescribed, please take it exactly as directed.
 Antibiotic pills are prescribed.
 The entire bottle or prescription should be taken for the stated number of days or weeks.
-If you are not allergic to Motrin – Generic Ibuprofen (eg. Advil, Nuprin), we will most likely prescribe it primarily to minimize tissue swelling, and local inflammation that is a natural side effect of minor surgery.
+If you are not allergic to Motrin – Generic Ibuprofen (eg. Advil, Nuprin), we will most likely prescribe it primarily to minimize tissue swelling and local inflammation that is a natural side effect of minor surgery.
 Ibuprofen is also good to reduce post-operative pain and sensitivity.
 Ibuprofen is non-narcotic and does not affect your ability to drive.
 Never place aspirin directly on the tissue of a painful area.